yogeshwaranm-turing/amazon-agentic/README.md

 After specifying instructions, actions, and outputs, you can run the task to verify its complexity level.
 For this, open the `run_task.ipynb` Jupyter Notebook (download the VSCode extension to visualize it better) and enter the correct task_path pointing to your task.
 There you will see more instructions to understand the results.

-After all of this is complete, you should sumbit a pull request to the repo and your lead will review the task.
+After all of this is complete, push your task to a new branch with the name of the task and then sumbit a pull request to the repo and your lead will review the task.